The Island (1934 film)

 The Island (Die Insel) is a 1934 German thriller film directed by Hans Steinhoff and starring Brigitte Helm, Willy Fritsch and Hubert von Meyerinck.
+It was made at the Babelsberg Studios in Berlin.
+Location shooting took place on the coast of Dalmatia.
 The film's sets were designed by the art directors Artur Günther and Benno von Arent.
-Location shooting took place on the coast of Dalmatia.
 It premiered at the Ufa-Palast am Zoo in Berlin in August 1934.
 A separate French version Vers l'abîme was also released.